ballerina-platform/module-ballerinax-hubspot.marketing.subscriptions/ballerina/Package.md

     refreshToken = <Refresh Token>
    ```

-2. Instantiate a `hsmevents:ConnectionConfig` with the obtained credentials and initialize the connector with it.
+2. Instantiate a `hsmsubscriptions:ConnectionConfig` with the obtained credentials and initialize the connector with it.

     ```ballerina
     configurable string clientId = ?;
     configurable string clientSecret = ?;
     configurable string refreshToken = ?;

-    final hsmevents:ConnectionConfig hsmeventsConfig = {
+    final hsmsubscriptions:ConnectionConfig hsmsubscriptionsConfig = {
         auth : {
             clientId,
             clientSecret,